paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-157-quality-affordable-health-care-for-all-americans.md

 ### Statutory Notes

+#### Amendment of Subsection (d)
+Pub.
+L. 119–21, title VII, § 71301(c)(2), (3), July 4, 2025, 139 Stat.
+322, provided that, applicable with respect to plan years beginning on or after Jan.
+1, 2027, subsection (d) of this section is amended by inserting before the period at the end “, or credits under [section 36B of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B&num=0&edition=prelim) for aliens who are not eligible aliens (within the meaning of [section 36B(e)(2) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B/e/2&num=0&edition=prelim))”.
+See 2025 Amendment note below.

 #### References in Text
 This subtitle, referred to in subsecs. (d) and (e), is subtitle E (§§ 1401–1421) of title I of Pub.
 L. 111–148, which enacted this subchapter and sections 36B and 45R of Title 26, Internal Revenue Code, amended [section 405 of this title](./chapter-007-social-security.md#section-405), sections 38, 196, 280C, 6103, and 7213 of Title 26, and [section 1324 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1324&num=0&edition=prelim), Money and Finance, and enacted provisions set out as notes under sections 36B and 38 of Title 26.
 For complete classification of subtitle E to the Code, see Tables.

+#### Amendments
+2025—Subsec. (d).
+Pub.
+L. 119–21 inserted “, or credits under [section 36B of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B&num=0&edition=prelim) for aliens who are not eligible aliens (within the meaning of [section 36B(e)(2) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B/e/2&num=0&edition=prelim))” before period at end.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable with respect to plan years beginning on or after Jan.
+1, 2027, see section 71301(c)(3) of Pub.
+L. 119–21, set out as a note under [section 18081 of this title](./chapter-157-quality-affordable-health-care-for-all-americans.md#section-18081).

 <a id="section-18083"></a>